-EXEMPTION PROCEDURE FOR NON-COMPLIANCES WITH AIRCRAFT REGULATIONS.
+CHAPTER 15 EXEMPTION PROCEDURE FOR NON-COMPLIANCES WITH AIRCRAFT REGULATIONS.

-The provision of the Civil Aviation Regulations apply to, whole of Mauritius, and to persons on, aircraft registered in Mauritius wherever they may be and also to, and to persons on, all aircraft for the time being in or over Mauritius except otherwise specified.
+The provision of the Civil Aviation Regulations applies to, whole of Mauritius, and to persons on, aircraft registered in Mauritius wherever they may be and also to, and to persons on, all aircraft for the time being in or over Mauritius except otherwise specified.